 - Enter a unique Name at the top of the window to describe the property.
 We named our example property Purchase Movie.

 - Next to Method, select the appropriate method for your property.
 In our example, we used Filter.

 - Select the appropriate options for the property from the drop-down lists.
 We chose events with action that matches purchase_movie.

-- Optional: You can combine multiple actions or other event types in the same event property by clicking + or and... in the filter definition.
+- Optional: You can combine multiple actions or other event types in the same event property by clicking + or or in the filter definition.
 Or you can define multiple segments within the same event property by using the Label method instead of Filter.
-For example, we could call our event property All purchases, and either
+For example, we could call our event property All purchases, and do one of the following:

-- Click + in the Filter method to include buy_subscription events with our purchase_movie events.
+- Click + in the Filter method to combine buy_subscription events with our purchase_movie events.

-- Or we could use the Label method and create two segments, one for buy_subscription events and one for purchase_movie events.
+- Or we could use the Label method and create distinct segments, one for buy_subscription events and one for purchase_movie events.

 - To validate your event property definition, click GO at the bottom left corner to run the query.